GoaFan77/Enhanced4XModRepo/Readme.txt

 1.82	-Increase antimodule damage to titans by 33% (unit must be able to attack non-structures).
 		-Ships now use colored, directional shield effects.
+		-Info cards now give more details about unit roles, in particular non-combat ships.
+E.g. units that can capture are now labeled in the counter description.
 		-Fixed fleet supply usage of cruiser sized heroes.